-Working capital is the fuel that keeps your company’s finances running.
+Working capital is the lubricant that keeps your company’s finances running.
 In accounting terms, it is current liquid assets - such as cash, inventories and accounts receivable - minus current liabilities, such as accounts payable.
 Too little working capital can signal liquidity problems; too much working capital suggests you are not using your assets efficiently to increase revenues.

 The question is: do you hoard cash and keep your working capital robust or run it low to take advantage of opportunities?
 Finding the right balance for this measure of assets to liabilities has become a moving target during the Covid-19 crisis.
 No matter how good your prospects are, your company will face bankruptcy if you can’t pay the bills; but you will shrivel up in the long term if you don’t invest.

-Assessing and determining working capital requirements for your company can help you find that balance.
+Figuring out the Working Capital Requirement for your company can help you find that balance.

-The Working Capital Requirement (WCR) is a financial metric showing the amount of financial resources needed to cover the costs of the production cycle, upcoming operational expenses and the repayments of debts.
+The Working Capital Requirement is a financial metric showing the amount of financial resources needed to cover the costs of the production cycle, upcoming operational expenses and the repayments of debts.
 In other words, it shows you the amount of money needed to finance the gap between payments to suppliers and payments from customers.